frame-lang/frame-docs/intermediate_frame/states.rst

 Machine Block
 -------------

 States are defined inside the machine block.
-The machine block is optional by must be after the interface block (if it exists) and before the actions block (if it exists).
+The machine block is optional but must be after the interface block (if it exists) and before the actions and domain blocks (if they exist).

 .. code-block::
     :caption: Empty Machine Block